Jonathan56/Jonathan56.github.io/_posts/2016-04-01-Parallel-coordinates.md

 in the lower right corner.
 In order to move the distribution plot on a different axis, click on the axis title (e.g. "Income").

-## Example:

-Select the lowest income on the "Income axis", then click on "White %" to observe the influence of low income on the distribution of "White %".
-And Vice-versa, select the towns with the lowest white people population and observe where they end up on the "Income" axis.

 # Demonstration:

+Select the 16% widest sepal and look at the distribution of petal length.

 <!-- ######## Parallel code snipet-->
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>
 <script src="/assets/js/d3.js" charset="utf-8"></script>